Jesús Rafael Soto

-Jesús Rafael Soto (June 5, 1923 – January 14, 2005) was a Venezuelan kinetic and op artist, a sculptor and a painter.
+Jesús Rafael Soto (June 5, 1923 – January 14, 2005) was a Venezuelan kinetic and op artist, sculptor, and painter.

-His works can be found in the collections of the main museums of the world, including Tate (London), Museum Ludwig (Germany), Centre Georges Pompidou (Paris), Galleria Nazionale d'Arte Moderna (Roma) and MoMA (New York).
-One of the main museums of art in Venezuela, in his home town, has his name in tribute to him.
+His works can be found in the collections of the main museums of the world, including Tate (London), Museum Ludwig (Germany), Centre Georges Pompidou (Paris), Galleria Nazionale d'Arte Moderna (Roma), and MoMA (New York).
+In his hometown, one of the main art museums in Venezuela, the Jesús Soto Museum of Modern Art, is named in his honor.

 Early life

-Jesús Rafael Soto was born in Ciudad Bolívar in Venezuela.
-The eldest of four children born to Emma Soto and Luis Garcia Parra, a violin player.
-From a very young age, Soto wanted to help support his family anyway he could, but art was the most interesting to him.
-He picked up the guitar and also began recreating famous pieces of art that he found in various books, magazines and almanacs.
+Jesús Rafael Soto was born in Ciudad Bolívar, Venezuela.
+He was the eldest of four children born to Emma Soto and Luis Garcia Parra, a violin player.
+From a very young age, Soto wanted to help support his family in any way he could, and art was the most interesting to him.
+He picked up the guitar and also began recreating famous pieces of art that he found in various books, magazines, and almanacs.

 At 16, Soto started his serious artistic career when he began to create and paint posters for the cinemas in Ciudad Bolívar.
-"At that age - says the artist -, the only artists that I knew were the lettering painters.
+"At that age," says Soto, "the only artists that I knew were the lettering painters.
 My family was very happy.
 I could earn some money, make lettering till the end of my days.
 Nobody looked further than that..."

-In 1938, Soto participates in a student group affiliated to surrealism ideas and publish in the local journal some poems that scandalize the society.
-In the group, Soto learns about automatic writing and charcoal drawing.
-"I drew heads, portraits, I had a great technique.
-Finally, there were people that made a petition, the bishop asked to see it and he signed it.
+In 1938, Soto participated in a student group affiliated with surrealism ideas and published poems in the local journal that scandalized society.
+In the group, Soto learned about automatic writing and charcoal drawing, "I drew heads, portraits, I had a great technique.
+Finally, there were people who made a petition, the bishop asked to see it, and he signed it.
 I got a scholarship…"

 Education

-In 1942 he received a scholarship to study artistic training at the Escuela de Artes Plásticas y Artes Aplicadas (Plastic and Applied Arts School) in Caracas, finishing his studies in 1947.
+In 1942, he received a scholarship to study artistic training at the Escuela de Artes Plásticas y Artes Aplicadas (Plastic and Applied Arts School) in Caracas, finishing his studies in 1947.
 Once there, he took classes in "pure art" and the "training course for instructors in art education history."
-The director of the school, Antonio Edmundo Monsanto, was instrumental to Soto’s career as well as other very important Venezuelan artist (Omar Carreño, Carlos Cruz-Diez, Narsico Deboug, Dora Hersen, Mateo Manaure, Luis Guevara, Pascual Navarro, Mercedes Pardo and Alejandro Otero) since he often brought inspirations from foreign countries to his students, including the latest from the avant-garde: cubism.
+The director of the school, Antonio Edmundo Monsanto, was instrumental to Soto’s career as he often brought inspirations from foreign countries to his students, including the latest from the avant-garde: cubism.
+Soto was also influenced by other very important Venezuelan artists, including Omar Carreño, Carlos Cruz-Diez, Narsico Deboug, Dora Hersen, Mateo Manaure, Luis Guevara, Pascual Navarro, Mercedes Pardo, and Alejandro Otero.

-"When I got in the Fine Arts School - says Soto -, the first thing I saw was the reproduction of a dead nature of Braque".
-This image caused such impact on him because "...the color started to separate off the form" and because of the multiplicity of the viewing points that he wanted to represent.
-For Soto, this was the starting point.
+"When I got in the Fine Arts School," says Soto, "the first thing I saw was the reproduction of a dead nature of Braque".
+This image caused such impact on him because, "...the color started to separate off the form," and because of the multiplicity of the viewing points that he wanted to represent.